ash-047/Airline-Management-Platform/README.md

 ## Overview

-SkyServe is a comprehensive web-based platform designed to streamline flight operations for airlines and provide customers with an intuitive interface for flight-related activities.
+SkyServe is a comprehensive web-based airline management platform designed to streamline flight operations for airlines and provide customers with an intuitive interface for flight-related activities.
 This project implements a full-stack solution that handles the complete booking lifecycle - from flight search to ticket generation.